apache/aurora/docs/reference/client-cluster-configuration.md

 ### `slave_root`

-The path on the mesos slaves where executing tasks can be found.
+The path on the Mesos agents where executing tasks can be found.
 It is used in combination with the `slave_run_directory` property by `aurora task run` and `aurora task ssh` to change into the sandbox directory after connecting to the host.
 This value should match the value passed to `mesos-slave` as `-work_dir`.